Louis Albert Guislain Bacler d'Albe: Strategic advisor to the Emperor

-Bacler d'Albe holds a rarified place amongst Napoleon's contemporaries, distinguished in particular by his longevity, their closeness, and the unique character of his role.
+Bacler d'Albe holds a place amongst Napoleon's contemporaries and was one of the closest people to the Emperor.

 Bacler d'Albe spent an exceptionally long time close to Napoleon.
 He fought with him at the Siege of Toulon in 1793, and worked directly under him from 1794 until March 1814.
 He was a part of Napoleon's intimate "interior cabinet" and at Napoleon's death, Bacler d'Albe was mentioned various times in Napoleon's will, who wished for him to participate in the education of his son.

 Bacler d'Albe was Napoleon's personal cartographer from 1804 to 1814.
 He combined all of the geographic and military information available on a map he kept up to date for the emperor both in peacetime and during conflicts, making him Napoleon's closest advisor.
 His role went beyond just cartography however, and he is considered the only advisor to have participated in Napoleon's strategic decision making.